Traveling for IVF: What to expect and how to prepare?

 Communication with Healthcare Providers

-It’s important to talk to your healthcare provider (not just your translator; we talk about an approved agency) in an open and honest way.
+It’s important to talk to your healthcare provider (not just your translator; we talk about an approved agency) openly and honestly.
 Please don’t be afraid to talk about your feelings and ask for help.
 Many offices have psychologists on staff or can help you find one.
 Not only do you need skilled healthcare workers, but you also need people who understand how you’re feeling.

 The Hidden Perspectives of IVF Travel: